-Although the comment period for Regulation B expired on September 1, 2004, the Commission has continued to receive comments.
-To date, the Commission has received over 120 comments on the proposal, including comments from the banking industry, banking regulators, and members of Congress.
-The Commission has reviewed these comments and has had further discussions with several commenters.
+In June 2004, the Commission proposed Regulation B, which would revise and replace the Interim Rules.
+The comment period for Regulation B expired on September 1, 2004, and the Commission has received over 120 comments on the proposal, including comments from the banking industry, banking regulators, and members of Congress.

-It is hereby ordered that banks, savings associations, and savings banks are exempt from the definition of the term “broker” under the Exchange Act until September 30, 2006.Start Signature
+Accordingly, pursuant to section 36 of the Exchange Act, it is hereby ordered that banks, savings associations, and savings banks are exempt from the definition of the term “broker” under the Exchange Act until September 30, 2005.Start Signature

 By the Commission.